no-go/Wortschatz/README.md

 For more information, please refer to http://unlicense.org

-Some third party code parts (Twitterkit, AppIntro) uses other OpenSource licenses - look at their code to get further informations.

 ### License - OpenThesaurus File

 My Code uses a text file from [openthesaurus.de](https://www.openthesaurus.de)